 Ski poles are compulsory for speed skiers.
 They must be at least 1m long (as measured in a straight line between the extreme ends), and a pair of poles must not weigh more than 2 kg.
 Baskets or 'rings' are obligatory, must be at least 3cm in diameter, between 3 and 10 cm long, and must be placed no more than 5cm from the lower end of the pole with the largest diameter at the lowest part.
-The handles, placed at the very upper part of the poles and without hand straps ('sword knots') must be free of sharp or prominent parts, as must the entire pole.
+The handles, placed at the very upper part of the poles and without hand straps ('sword knots') must be free of additional aerodynamic parts as must the entire pole.
+If poles are bent, the bends must be rounded.